you are not alone

 If the resources are available — cash and/or insurance — formal treatment at a reputable treatment facility typically incorporates a combination of detox, behavioral therapies and medications, then structures an aftercare plan or RSS — Recovery Support Systems — when the individual is transitioning back into the “real world.”

 However, no one treatment facility nor one single treatment is the “right one” for every individual and disorder.
 Just as there is no set timeline when everyone achieves long-term recovery, there is no one plan that is going to fit everyone.
-Treatment has to be tailored to address each person’s drug-use patterns and drug-related medical, mental and social problems.
+Treatment has to be tailored to address each person’s diagnosis, personal & medical issues, demographic and resources — how to pay for it.

 …coupled with an aftercare plan incorporating RSS — Recovery Support Systems — when the individual is transitioning in the “real world.”